We started September in Edmonton and moved back to Meadow Lake in mid October.

 If you stay you are working outside in the Canadian winter.
 There might be a few not so bad weeks, but it is generally going to be downhill from here.
 In high school I had many peers who said they wanted to find jobs where they were “working outdoors”.
 My private opinion at the time, never expressed aloud, was “They’re idiots.”
 My attitude has mellowed but I still don’t like being outside in rain or cold or extreme heat or… There are reasons for central heating and windows.
 So you can see what you are avoiding as you look out from your cozy desk or shop job.

-I am extremely grateful for mostly having had choices in life I would have preferred.
-You play the cards you are dealt, but it nice to be dealt ones you would want.
+I am extremely grateful for mostly having had choices in life.
+Choices between things I would have preferred.
+You play the cards you are dealt, but it is nice to be dealt ones you would want.

 Top Five Books